Customization

 param inside the options object.

-Available locales are: en
+Available locales for form errors are:

 , ar